 As MoneySavingExpert.com's Lead Writer, Jenny covers everything from travel and money-making to property and shopping tips.
 She also looks after apps and tools such as the Local eBay Deals Finder and Amazon Discount Finder.

-Despite working at MSE for 13 years, Jenny still can't believe she gets paid to research how much 1980s My Little Ponies fetch on eBay.
+Despite working at MSE since 2005, Jenny still can't believe she gets paid to research how much 1980s My Little Ponies fetch on eBay.

 Jo is one of the site's editors and manages the Money and Insurance teams, ensuring guides and the weekly email are in perfect shape.
 She is also one of MSE's main spokespeople.

-Jordon is MSE’s Coupon Kid, writing and filming the best deals and tricks to save money.
+Jordon is MSE's Coupon Kid, writing and filming the best deals and tricks to save money.
 He was one of the first people in the UK to start the extreme couponing trend and has been teaching others to do the same since he was 15.
-He is a regular (and the youngest) spokesperson for MSE.
+He is a regular (and the youngest) MSE spokesperson.